Primary PE and Sport Premium Funding

 - Continue to subscribe to the REAL PE Scheme staff training allowing all staff to deliver and support high quality PE experiences

-- Subsidise transport costs to and from Sporting events and activities such as swimming
+- Subsidise transport costs to and from Sporting events ensuring that children are exposed to and participate in competitive events

 - Continue to develop playground leaders